Frequently asked questions about the SAF System:

 - When connecting the SAF to the irrigation tube, adjust the rotation speed by pulling the tube, to a level that assures slow rotation of the SAF.

 - During the motorized operation, make sure to work only according to the vertical axis and avoid brushing motions.
 Make sure that your outbound motions are just sufficient to disengage the SAF from the canal walls sufficiently for it to shift position.
+Any lateral motions of brushing motions will apply unnecessary lateral pressure onto the file.

 - Due to its asymmetrical shape of the SAF, in curved canals it may not reach working length in every in-bound stroke of the pecking motions.
 When you encounter resistance – do not push, as the SAF is not a penetrating tool - but withdraw, let the SAF shift its position, and in other positions the file will be able to reach working length.
 After a minute or two the narrow curvature will be expended to a level that allows the SAF to reach working length in every position.
 In case that the SAF shows resistance to pulling, due to an isthmus or a curvature, release it gently and don't pull forcefully.